warrenseymour/RoxioGameCap/README.md

 Requirements
 ------------

+- .NET Framework version 4.0
-The bundled software and drivers must be installed, but it is *not* necessary to have the bundled capture software running whilst using this tool.
+- The bundled software and drivers must be installed, but it is *not* necessary to have the bundled capture software running whilst using this tool.

 Building
 --------